-- The business of the Local Government will be conducted with efficiency, impartiality and integrity; - Elected mMembers, eCommittee mMembers and eEmployees will obey the spirit and the letter of the law and, in particular, the provisions of all relevant statutes, ordinances, regulations and instruments; and - Duty to the public will always be given absolute priority over the private interests of eElected mMembers, eCommittee mMembers and eEmployees.
+- The business of the Local Government will be conducted with efficiency, impartiality and integrity; - Elected Members, Committee Members and Employees will obey the spirit and the letter of the law and, in particular, the provisions of all relevant statutes, ordinances, regulations and instruments; and - Duty to the public will always be given absolute priority over the private interests of Elected Members, Committee Members and Employees.

-A Code of Conduct is a significant important guide to instrument of the Council, necessary due to the particular relationships and responsibilities that arise from being a public institution.
-In order to contrive To ensure the effective and efficient administration of the City of Joondalup, a set of standards is important essential to clearly outline these responsibilities and the behaviours that need to be observed to retain the good faith and trust of all parties involved.
+A Code of Conduct is an important instrument of the Council, necessary due to the particular relationships and responsibilities that arise from being a public institution.
+To ensure the effective and efficient administration of the City of Joondalup, a set of standards is essential to clearly outline these responsibilities and the behaviours that need to be observed to retain the good faith and trust of all parties involved.